sahilsharma2184/VoiceScript/README.md

 ## Key Features

-#### Seamless Media Upload
-Users can effortlessly upload audio or video files to an Amazon S3 bucket, initiating the transcription process.
+<strong>Seamless Media Upload:<strong> Users can effortlessly upload audio or video files to an Amazon S3 bucket, initiating the transcription process.

 #### Automated Processing
 The upload of a media file automatically triggers an AWS Lambda function, streamlining the transcription workflow.